Hexagram 3ZhūnSprouting

 PostureStructural roots before visible growth

-Sprouting sits in the King Wen sequence as the first hexagram after the founding pair: Heaven (Hexagram 1) initiates the creative impulse, Earth (Hexagram 2) receives and carries it, and Sprouting is the moment immediately afterward — the first sprout pushing against soil that has not yet learned to let it through.
+Sprouting sits in the King Wen sequence as the first hexagram after the opening pair: Heaven (Hexagram 1) initiates the creative impulse, Earth (Hexagram 2) receives and carries it, and Sprouting is the moment immediately afterward — the first sprout pushing against soil that has not yet learned to let it through.
 The character depicts grass struggling to emerge.
-The energy is real; the resistance is real; the difficulty is structural rather than strategic.
+The push is real; the resistance is real; the difficulty is structural rather than strategic.

 Failure modesThe line-3 chase · skipping line 1